Lecture Notes in Cosmology: Solutions to the Friedmann equations

-where $a_0$ is some initial $t = 0$ scale factor.
-Note that there is no $a_0$ for the solutions with spatial curvature because we fixed the integration constant in order to have the hyperbolic sine and cosine.
+Here, we have chosen $\bar a = 1$ for the case $K = 0$.
+Note that there is no free $\bar a$ for the solutions with non-vanishing spatial curvature because we fixed it in order to have the hyperbolic sine and cosine functions.

 \hrulefill